aa-ryan/My-Vimrc/README.md

  </br> Press Leader+cc - To comment out the whole line your cursor is on.
  </br>Press Leader+c$ - To comment from where your cursor is to the end of the line.
 5. Auto-matic indentation is enabled for python.
+6. Supertab enables TAB for auto completion.

+That's not all the what plugins provide there is much more.

+Some more commands to use in vim.
+1. :SyntasticCheck     (use TAB for autocompletion)
+2. :NERDtree for file browsing on your system.
+3. :SuperTabHelp
+4. :AirlineTheme (use this to change theme of you airline.)
+     I personally use :AirlineTheme powerlineish  ()